l'auteur

 Digital image capture with silicon detectors has been widely used for

-scientific applications in the last 20 years, but it is only since the end
+scientific applications in the last 20 years, but it is only since the

-sensitivity, linearity, colour management and contrast control.
-In other
+light-level sensitivity, linearity, colour management and contrast

-around year 2000 (with the exception of scanning large format backs, for
+digital sensors offered around year 2000 (with the exception of scanning

-static objects only) when compared to any image recorded on film, has
+large format backs, for static objects only) when compared to any image

-prevented photographers to recognise immediately the true revolution of
+recorded on film, has prevented photographers to recognise immediately

-silicon image detectors.
+the true revolution of silicon image detectors.
 This era is now over.

 In this series of 3 articles, Henri Gaud will start by what was clearly

-overlooked by photographers, namely photometric characteristic curves and
+overlooked by photographers, namely photometric characteristic curves

-in the "digital darkroom".
-It will be shown how digital sensors
+various different post-processing in the "digital darkroom".
+It will be

-bring an incredible improvement over film in terms of dynamic range and
+shown how digital sensors bring an incredible improvement over film in

-image noise.
-In a last article comparative image resolution tests will
+terms of dynamic range and image noise.
+In a last article comparative

-presented, the competitors being the Canon 1 Ds MkII, a 6x8cm film camera
+image resolution tests will presented, the competitors being the Canon 1

-and a 4"x5" view camera.
+Ds MkII, a 6x8cm film camera and a 4"x5" view camera.

 Preliminary Technical Note